RAG Evaluation Tools: How to Evaluate Retrieval Augmented Generation Applications

 Additionally, these triad metrics can be further subdivided, enhancing the granularity of evaluation.
 For example, Ragas (an open-source framework dedicated to evaluating the performance of RAG systems) has split context relevancy into three further detailed metrics: context precision, context relevance, and context recall.

 This category of metrics evaluates LLM responses, considering factors such as friendliness, harmfulness, and conciseness.
-For example, LangChain proposes metrics such as conciseness, relevance, correctness, coherence, harmfulness, maliciousness, helpfulness, controversiality, misogyny, criminality, and insensitivity.
+For example, proposes metrics such as conciseness, relevance, correctness, coherence, harmfulness, maliciousness, helpfulness, controversiality, misogyny, criminality, and insensitivity.

 Below is an example of evaluating answers based on their conciseness.